aferikoglou/NCSRInternship/README.md

 # Chimera patterns in 2D networks of coupled FitzHugh-Nagumo neurons

 In this project we recreated part of the results of the paper __Chimera patterns in two-dimensional networks of coupled neurons__ in __docs__ folder.
 We created a simulation of a network of FitzHugh-Nagumo oscillators coupled in a two-dimensional toroidal geometry in order to observe the *Chimera States* that arise.
 For the simulation algorithm we used *Euler* method and *Runge-Kutta* method with two and four stages.
 In order to accelarate the simulation we used *OpenMP* API.
+Part of the simulations was executed in *ARIS* supercomputer.

 > Equations (2a) and (2b) of the paper __Chimera patterns in two-dimensional networks of coupled neurons__ were printed incorrectly.
 The term with the summation must be subtracted from the rest of the equation.